-Our Nursery classes are all about learning and skill development.
+Our Grandma’s House Child Care nursery classes are all about learning and skill development.
 Our teachers devise age/skill-appropriate activities and experiences based on developmental checklists and our center-wide weekly theme.
 Sensory and motor skill experiences play a large role in learning in this age group.
 Through play, we encourage skill development and independence in eating and walking as we guide your infant to their toddler years.

 We provide stimulating, simple floor-based activities as children learn to lift and turn their heads, roll over, sit up, and crawl.
 Once crawling, they are challenged by a variety of soft play structures, softballs and toys, and tools to assist with taking the first steps towards walking.